What's Your Conflict Style?

 The Avoider

-Avoiders often resort to childhood defenses such as denial, repression, or depersonalization to protect themselves.
+As a general policy, Avoiders often resort to childhood defenses such as denial, repression, or depersonalization to protect themselves.
 They may remain emotionally distant from others, end relationships abruptly, or abandon friendships without warning.
 In extreme cases, they may victimize or demonize others to justify their fears.

 The Fighter

 They seem to thrive on debating hot-topics without realizing that they are quickly able to turn conversations into conflict.
-These disputes typically start out as simple disagreements but this partner rapidly escalates the battle into one that is won by the person who can yell the loudest and the longest (ie them).
+These disputes typically start out as simple arguments but this partner rapidly escalates the battle into one that is won by the person who can yell the loudest and the longest (ie them).
 They tend to use the sheer power of noisy and contemptuous attacks to win the argument.

 The fight might have a tendency to use Explosive Anger - a type of anger characterized by sudden, disproportionate outbursts.
 Because The Fighter lacks the skills needed to down-regulate their anger, these episodes often lead to heated arguments, physical fights, property damage, or threats and insults toward others